Baillie Gifford European Growth Trust PLC Acquires Own Shares - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Baillie Gifford European Growth Trust PLC GBP ( (GB:BGEU) ) has issued an update.

-Baillie Gifford European Growth Trust PLC has announced the purchase of 140,000 of its own ordinary shares at a price of 108.00p, which will be held in Treasury.
-This transaction affects the number of shares available for shareholder calculations under the FCA’s Disclosure Guidance and Transparency Rules, potentially impacting shareholder interests and company transparency.
+Baillie Gifford European Growth Trust PLC announced the purchase of 130,000 of its own ordinary shares at a price of 106.50p, which will be held in Treasury.
+This transaction impacts the total number of shares in issue, now standing at 332,942,867, and provides shareholders with a new denominator for calculating their interests under FCA rules.

-The most recent analyst rating on (GB:BGEU) stock is a Hold with a £116.00 price target.
-To see the full list of analyst forecasts on Baillie Gifford European Growth Trust PLC GBP stock, see the GB:BGEU Stock Forecast page.

 Spark’s Take on GB:BGEU Stock